langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 A link can have more than two parts but all must follow the same rules: constant parts surrounded by single quotes and all parts separated by “+”

-2)	In order to use x-data, the x-bind attribute must be used, binding the href (or hx-get if not boosted) attribute:
+2)	In order to use x-data, the x-bind attribute must be used, binding the href attribute:
 HTML:
   	`:href = link`